-During spring 2017, the UGA Office of STEM Education solicited submissions for an inaugural ‘Art of STEM’ competition, with the goal of highlighting STEM students’ endeavors in an exciting and appealing way.
+During spring 2019, the UGA Office of STEM Education will solicit submissions for the ‘Art of STEM’ competition, with the goal of highlighting STEM students’ endeavors in an exciting and appealing way.

-Students were encouraged to submit photographic or illustrative images that relate to their research in science, technology, engineering, and mathematics (STEM).
-Conceived as an outreach tool, winning entries resonate with scientists and non-scientists alike.
+UGA Graduate and Undergraduate students are encouraged to submit photographic or illustrative images that relate to their research in science, technology, engineering, and mathematics (STEM).
+Conceived as an outreach tool, winning entries should resonate with scientists and non-scientists alike.

-Below are some submissions to this year's Art of STEM competition, you can find the full submissions and winners here.
+Below are some submissions from the previous Art of STEM competition in 2017, you can find the full submissions and winners here.